RobinWagenaar/captcha4j/README.md

 # Captcha4J

+### Captcha4j-core
 Tiny java library for generating images and audio-fragments for use in Captcha's.

+Features:
 - Easy configuration and customization of the difficulty level.
 - Supports internationalization for audio, with several English and Dutch voices included.
 - Minimal number of third party libraries required.

+### Captcha4j-web-demo
+Spring-boot based reference implementation for using Captcha4j-core in a real-world(ish) environment.

+Features:
+- Completely stateless back-end (easy to use horizontally scaled applications) for generating, refreshing and validating captcha's.
+- Simple-to-read HTML/JS front-end that consumes these webservices.

 ## Usage